mikkopatama/eugenefont/README.md

 # Eugene

-Eugene is a [SMuFL](https://w3c-cg.github.io/smufl/latest/)-compliant OpenType music font inspired by the engraving style of **E. Fromont**, the Parisian music publisher active in the early 20th century.
+Eugene is a [SMuFL](https://w3c-cg.github.io/smufl/latest/)-compliant OpenType music font inspired by the engraving style of **E. Fromont**, the Parisian music publisher active from 1885 to 1992.
-The primary visual references are the Debussy works from the Fromont catalog of 1900–1910.
+The primary visual references are Debussy works from the Fromont catalog, including: Prélude à "l'Après-midi d'un faune" (1895), Ariettes Oubliées (1903), Suite bergamasque (1905).

 The font is named after Eugène Fromont, founder of the publishing house.

 > **Version 0.5 — work in progress.** Glyphs not yet redesigned in Eugene fall back to [Bravura](https://github.com/steinbergmedia/bravura) by Steinberg Media Technologies GmbH.
 > Glyph coverage will expand in future releases.
 All original glyphs are designed against first-edition scans from the Bibliothèque nationale de France (Gallica).
-The engraving tradition differs in several respects from Bravura, Leland, and other contemporary SMuFL fonts.
 ---

 ## Files